-A Test of the Normality Assumption in the Ordered Probit Model^{} Paul A. Johnson Department of Economics Vassar College Poughkeepsie, NY 12601 USA December, 1995 This paper presents an easily implemented test of the assumption of a normally distributed error term for the ordered probit model.
-As this assumption is the central maintained hypothesis in all estimation and testing based on this model, the test ought to serve as a key specification test in applied research.
+This paper presents a simple and easily implemented test of the assumption of a normally distributed error term for the ordered probit model.
+As this assumption is the central maintained hypothesis in all estimation and testing based on this model the test ought to serve as a key specification test in the applied literature.
 A small Monte Carlo experiment suggests that the test has good size and power properties.
-Key words: Order Probit, Normality, Lagrange Multiplier I thank Jahyeong Koo and Jim Ziliak for comments on an earlier draft.